sverzegnassi/coreapps-doc-test/SUPPORT.md

 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on all the processes activated within the project.

-Other relevant documentation is available at: docs.ubports.com
+Other relevant documentation is available at [docs.ubports.com](https://docs.ubports.com)

 NOTE: _IRC and Matrix channels are bridged into the @ubports Telegram supergroup._